jmjatlanta/bitshares-core-wiki/CLI-Wallet-Cookbook.md

 some of the CORE asset that will pay the transaction fee registering your new account.
 The account paying this fee will be the *Registrar*.

-In the initial genesis state, the account `nathan` has all of the money, so we will use it as the registrar.
+In the initial genesis state, there are about a dozen pre-existing accounts.
+We use the 'nathan' account as a general purpose test account, and its private key is printed at witness startup to allow us to import it here:

+**NOTE**: Right now there is a bug? that prevents us from claiming the balance if execute the `import_key` command below, so do this step *after* the `import_balance` command that comes next.
 ```
 # first, import the private key to take ownership of the 'nathan' account
 unlocked >>> import_key "nathan" 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3